 – Mountain villages (inland): Agios Giorgos (Lasithi Plateau), Kritsa, Sfaka, Exo Mouliana.

-If you just want to focus in the area of Agios Nikolaos, a minimum of three days will allow seeing the main landmarks, the city and some beaches in the area, or even take a day to visit Sitia and Vai.
+If you just want to focus on the area of Agios Nikolaos, a minimum of three days will allow seeing the main landmarks, the city, and some beaches in the area, or even take a day to visit Sitia and Vai.
 Plan from a week to 10 days if you also want to pay a more thorough visit to the extreme East and the South.